geo-fluid-dynamics/phaseflow-fenics/README.md

 Note that the "-u fenics" logs into the machine as the "fenics" user.

-The Docker image has phaseflow installed, so in your own Python scripts you can
+Our Docker image has phaseflow installed, so in your own Python scripts you can

     import phaseflow